eeveetza/cpp452/README.md

 ## Meteorological Data
 The following input arguments related to meteorological data:

-* `DN`: The average radio-refractive index lapse-rate through the lowest 1 km of the atmosphere at the path center
+* `DN`: The average radio-refractivity lapse-rate through the lowest 1 km of the atmosphere at the path center
 * `N0`: The sea-level surface refractivity at the path center

 can be derived from the appropriate maps provided with the recommendation, using the following function calls